Norwegian railway signaling: Fail safe

 If one of the green lights in signal 22 fails, the indication becomes the lower speed signal 21 – this is fail-safe.
 Other nearby countries reverse the role of the single green aspect and double green aspect.

 Distant signals

 Wrong-side failure

 If the yellow light in signal 24 fails, the signal displays a higher speed indication, which would be a wrong-side failure.
 To prevent this, a current transformer in the lamp circuit monitors the current through the yellow lamp.
 If the yellow lamp fails, a relay will also switch off the green light and the signal becomes totally dark, which is then treated as "expect stop."
 A capacitor in the relay circuit ensures that the relay operation is a couple of seconds delayed, to prevent the relay operating for every blink.
 Hence, if the yellow lamp does suddenly fail, the green light will blink alone 1-2 times before it is switched off by the relay.
-Note: The animated picture of signal 24 is wrongly giving the impression that the yellow light is shown before the green one.
-This is not correct: The yellow and green lights are always switched on and off simultaneously, for every blink/flash.